HERDAC/ProjeqtorTelegramBot/README.md

 ### Node-red

 The node-red flow is essential.
 It gets the message updates from the bot and calls the script.
 The files "`flows.json`" contain the importable flow for each version.
-It uses the module [node-red-contrib-telegrambot](https://flows.nodered.org/node/node-red-contrib-telegrambot)
+It uses the module [node-red-contrib-telegrambot](https://flows.nodered.org/node/node-red-contrib-telegrambot).
+Befor importing, replace all "`PROJEQTOR-URL`" with the url to your projeqtor.
+When imported, for all the blue nodes (telegram nodes), set the `bot` field to your configured bot.

 ## Other